 Answers to the Most Common Mortgage Questions

 Purchasing a home may be the largest and most complex transaction you'll make during your lifetime.
-It's not an easy process, with many things to take into consideration, the most notable of which is the mortgage.
+It's not an easy process, with many things to consider, the most notable of which is the mortgage.
 It's no wonder we get all kinds of mortgage questions daily!

 Mortgages come in all shapes and sizes, and the one that's the most ideal will vary from person to person.
 Therefore, gaining an understanding of the basics of mortgages is something you should devote some time to.

 That's why, in this post, we're going to answer your top mortgage questions to give you the answers you need!

 How much do I need for a down payment?

 In Canada, buyers must have a minimum of a 5% down payment to be approved for a mortgage.
 A mortgage where the buyer puts down 20% or more is called a conventional mortgage.
 These don't require the buyer to take out mortgage insurance.

 On the other hand, a mortgage where the buyer puts down less than 20% is called a non-conventional mortgage.
 In that case, the buyer needs to buy mortgage insurance, usually through the CMHC (Canada Mortgage Housing Corporation).

 (While you're here, don't miss this recent post: Better Than Purplebricks: A Flat Fee Listing)